-Advanced imaging is considered medically necessary for diagnosis or management when ALL of the following requirements are met:
+Advanced imaging is considered medically necessary for diagnosis or management when BOTH of the following requirements are met:

-- Mechanical symptoms (such as locking, popping, or clicking) which have not improved with conservative treatment, including nonsteroidal anti-inflammatory drugs or acetaminophen, a shortterm trial of soft diet and proper chewing techniques, and an oral appliance (such as a bite block) - Surgical intervention is being considered - Radiographs or ultrasound have not provided sufficient information to guide treatment.
-(This requirement is waived when mechanical signs or symptoms are present and internal derangement is suspected).

-- CT paranasal sinuses and maxillofacial area preferred for intraarticular loose bodies and temporomandibular joint osteoarthritis - MRI temporomandibular joint preferred for evaluation of internal derangement or disc displacement radiographs are less accurate than CT or MRI, they are often a useful initial test to exclude other etiologies for temporomandibular joint pain such as fracture and have high (greater than 90%) specificity for osteoarthritis.
+- Mechanical symptoms (such as locking, popping, or clicking) which have not improved with conservative treatment, including nonsteroidal anti-inflammatory drugs or acetaminophen, a shortterm trial of soft diet and proper chewing techniques, and an oral appliance (such as a bite block) - Surgical intervention is being considered radiographs are less accurate than CT or MRI, they are often a useful initial test to exclude other etiologies for temporomandibular joint pain such as fracture and have high (greater than 90%) specificity for osteoarthritis.
 While not commonly performed, ultrasound can also be used in the initial imaging evaluation of temporomandibular joint dysfunction.
 23